abdelhamid1985/frontendchallenge/README.md

 The web page use html with jquery as frontend framework.

-The objectifs if to make it simple and readable as much as possible.
+The goal is to make it simple and readable as much as possible.

-Jquery will load repositories informations from github using ajax and rander the results in rows as expected.
+JQuery will load repositories informations from github using ajax and rander the results in rows as expected.

+While scrolling the user will be able to load more results, 6 results per page.